 The product group Bosch Inspection Technology, founded in the beginning of 2012 following the acquisition of Eisai Machinery, shows an overview of its product portfolio, ranging from manual to fully automated inspection machines for the detection of particles in pharmaceutical liquids and cosmetic container inspection.
 A special trade show highlight is the reveal of the AIM 8 series, the new generation of fully automated inspection machines from Bosch Inspection Technology.
 From its portfolio of manual inspection devices, Bosch further showcases the table top device MIH-LX as well as the camera-based ETAC Easy View, which are, amongst others, used for laboratory analysis.
 For the first time, Bosch presents an inspection system outside of Japan that examines tablets for defects such as coloration, breakage, foreign particles and other imperfections.

-At Interpack, Bosch showcases a new tablet press from the product brand Manesty, which features particular easy handling.
+At Interpack, Bosch showcases a new tablet press which features particular easy handling.
 The low-maintenance tablet press is easy to access.
 A newly developed filling shoe, as well as fast product and format changeover enhance the machine’s output, making the tablet press especially suitable for customers with flexible requirements.

 Solidlab 2 for up to eight processes on a small space